-For the purposes of applying the differential rate, properties, which include both buildings and/or land, will be considered derelict where 1 and 2 apply -
+For the purposes of applying the differential rate, properties, which include both buildings and/or land, will be considered derelict where the following criteria applies:

-- The property is in such a state of disrepair that it is unfit for human habitation or other occupation, and has been in such a condition for a period of more than 3 months. - The definition of "unfit for human habitation or other occupation" is a property that is unsuitable for living or working in on a daily basis.
-The property is likely to lack, or have restricted access to, essential services or facilities including but not limited to water, and/or operational effluent discharge facilities, and the property is considered unsafe or unsuitable for use as a place of business or domestic inhabitance on a daily basis.
+Criteria 1.
+The property is in such a state of disrepair that it is considered unsuitable for human habitation or other occupation for living or working on a daily basis, and has been in such a condition for a period of more than 3 months.
+The property is likely to lack, or have restricted access to, essential services or facilities including but not limited to water, and/or operational effluent discharge facilities.